tiyez/ft_humangl/glm/manual.md

 }
 ```

-*Note: The implementation has a caveat: Swizzle operator types must be different on both size of the equal operator or the operation will fail.
+*Note: The implementation has a caveat: Swizzle operator types must be different on both data_size of the equal operator or the operation will fail.
 There is no known fix for this issue to date*

 ### <a name="section2_15"></a> 2.15.
 GLM\_FORCE\_XYZW\_ONLY: Only exposes x, y, z and w components